skinkie/reference/gtfs-netex-test/README.md

   * Swiss NeTEx timetable 2024 (scheduled): https://opentransportdata.swiss/de/dataset/timetablenetex_2024

 ## Installation in pycharm
-* Pycharm should  be installed.
+* Pycharm should  be installed
-* A latest phyton version should be installed
+* A latest python version should be installed
-* Pip needs to be actualised.
+* Pip needs to be updated
 * Then you can download the master version from github

 ### Dependencies